 - Do not use plastic that requires lengthy cooling time or extra injection time.

 Plastic injection molding can be tricky and does not always produce high-quality parts.
 By inspecting for undercuts, holes in walls, and other defects as the part cools, you can find defective products before too much money has been wasted.
+To spend your money right, choose All Win MFG for injection molding.

 Using a CMM to inspect for deviations from specifications is extremely important.
 If your machine cannot detect these deviations, then you risk having to scrap large amounts of material.